salex/vfwcash/README.md

 * balance
   * Like the summary command, but only produces a summary of fund balances, debits and credits for a single month in a compact format.
 * between
-  * Same format as balance, but produces a summary between two dates.
+  * Same format as balance, but produces a summary between any two dates.

+### API

+I will put something in the wiki to describe how to use VFWCash from another application at some point.
+There is another controller to access the same reports or data from another application.
+There is a sample RoR controller and views in the examples directory that uses this option.

 ## Contributing